ardhi/bajo.app-website/content/docs/ecosystem.md

 draft: false
 toc: true
 ---
-The official plugins listed below are created and maintained by the author.
+The official plugins listed below are created and maintained by me, the author.
 Plugin developers who wish to publish in the Community Plugins section should post a request on this [discussion board](https://github.com/ardhi/bajo/discussions/new?category=community-plugins)

 ## General